 The Holt Festival (21-27 July), now in its eleventh year, has invited Paint Out to open this year’s Festival with a two-day Paint Out and Private View (19-20 July) around the charming North Norfolk town.

 Home to 500-year-old Gresham’s School (alumni include WH Auden, Olivia Colman, Benjamin Britten, James Dyson, and the artist Ben Nicholson), this two-session Paint Out will be backed up by a ten-day exhibition in Picturecraft of Holt, a gallery and Art material supplier with the winners exhibiting alongside the now well established Holt Art Prize.

-Paint Out Norwich ran a winter nocturne Christmas lights plein air and social, Wednesday 19 December 2018 4-7pm.Whilst the open air painting and pinting event, starting out at the Bell Hotel pub, isfree please RSVP to get an idea of numbers.
-We also hope to offer a small prize for the best painting of the evening.
-Some of the suggested locations include the fifteenth-century Bell Hotel itself, Jarrolds, and the Market/City Hall.
-All three are decorated and illuminated with tasteful seasonal lighting.
+Paint Out Norwich ran a winter nocturne Christmas lights plein air and social, Wednesday 19 December 2018 4-7pm.The open-air painting and ‘pinting’ event, started out at the Bell Hotel pub and included a bottle of bubbly for the best painting of the evening.
+Some of the locations painted included the fifteenth-century Bell Hotel itself, Jarrolds, and the Market/City Hall.
+All three were decorated and illuminated with tasteful seasonal lighting.

 North Norfolk coast plein air painting competition.
 Since 2015 this event has seen workshops, demos, beach public paint outs at sunrise, Buttlands exhibition, day trips to neighbouring towns such as Blakeney, Burnham Market, Brancaster Staithe etc – more information | event gallery